2.1 STIPULATED TESTIMONY

 2.3 JUDICIAL NOTICE

-The court has decided to accept as proved the fact that [state fact], even though no evidence has been introduced on the subject.
+The court has decided to accept as proved the fact that [state fact].
 You must accept this fact as true.

 An instruction regarding judicial notice should be given at the time notice is taken.
-In civil cases, Fed.
+In a civil case, the Federal Rules of Evidence permit the judge to determine that a fact is sufficiently undisputed to be judicially noticed and requires that the jury be instructed that it is required to accept that fact.
+Fed.
 R. Evid.
-201(g) permits the judge to determine that a fact is sufficiently undisputed to be judicially noticed and requires that the jury be instructed that it is required to accept that fact.
-But see United States v.
-Chapel, 41 F.3d 1338, 1342 (9th Cir.1994) (in a criminal case, "the trial court must instruct ‘the jury that it may, but is not required to, accept as conclusive any fact judicially noticed.’") (citing Fed.
-R. Evid.
-201(g)); Ninth Circuit Model Criminal Jury Instruction 2.5 (2003) (Judicial Notice).
+201(f).
+In a criminal case, however, the court must instruct the jury that it may or may not accept the noticed fact as conclusive.
+Id.; see United States v.
+Chapel, 41 F.3d 1338, 1342 (9th Cir.1994) (in a criminal case, "the trial court must instruct ‘the jury that it may, but is not required to, accept as conclusive any fact judicially noticed’"); Ninth Circuit Model Criminal Jury Instruction 2.5 (2010) (Judicial Notice).

 2.4 DEPOSITION IN LIEU OF LIVE TESTIMONY